influxdata/docs-v2/content/influxdb/clustered/install/prerequisites.md

 of Kubernetes makes management of the InfluxDB instance easier and helps to prevents accidental data loss.

-While deploying everything in the same namespace is possible for testing or initial setups, it is not recommended for production environments.
+While deploying everything in the same namespace is possible for testing or initial setup, it is not recommended for production environments.
 {{% /note %}}

 ### Cluster sizing recommendation